Bernhard Blume (writer): Later years in the United States

 Filling the faculty position at Mills College formerly held by Theodore Brohm, Blume not only headed the German program but would eventually reorganize the general curriculum in modern European literature.
 His wife also taught adult education courses from time to time, without a full-time appointment.
-In 1936 he sent a letter to the Reichsschrifttumskammer, the Nazi agency that controlled writers and publications in Germany, to protest his expulsion.
+In 1936 he sent a letter to the Reich Chamber of Literature to protest his expulsion.
 Blume's political outlook gradually shifted from the Nietzschean nihilism of his early years to a democratic liberalism informed by Thomas Mann’s simultaneous transformation.
 In addition to teaching, Blume delivered public lectures on Hitler’s Mein Kampf and Hermann Rauschning’s nihilism; he also authored articles on Thomas Mann, Goethe, Kleist, and Rainer Maria Rilke.
 In 1942 he was naturalized as a U.S. citizen.
 Carola Rosenberg-Blume's father and other relatives were killed in Nazi extermination camps.

 In 1945, Blume was tapped to chair the German Department at Ohio State University.
-The faculty position he vacated at Mills was filled by Olga Schnitzler, who had been married to Arthur Schnitzler from 1903 to 1922.
+The faculty position he vacated at Mills was filled by Olga Schnitzler, who had been married to Arthur Schnitzler from 1903 to 1921.
 At Ohio State Blume faced the administrative challenge of a temporary enrollment bulge caused by the G.I.
 Bill, necessitating the recruitment of additional teaching staff.
 Oskar Seidlin would prove to be his most consequential new hire.
 Blume continued to publish on Lessing, Goethe, Kleist, Mann, Rimbaud, Rilke, Elisabeth Langgässer, Hugo von Hofmannsthal, and Hermann Hesse.
 Carola Rosenberg-Blume completed a Ph.D. in clinical psychology in 1949 and was employed as a psychologist at the Bureau of Juvenile Research in Columbus, where she worked on rehabilitating underage offenders.

 In 1955, he accepted an appointment at Harvard University, where he held the prestigious Kuno Francke Professorship of German Art and Culture until retiring with emeritus status in 1966.
 During these years he published articles on Mann, Schnitzler, Rilke, Brecht, Friedrich Gottlieb Klopstock, Charles Baudelaire, and Wilhelm Busch.

 At age 65, Blume accepted a final academic appointment as the first professor of German in the Department of Literature at the newly founded University of California, San Diego.
 He survived two heart attacks at age 68.
 He taught at San Diego for five years until fully retiring in 1971.
 During these years he published articles on Kleist, Goethe, and Mann.

 Following retirement he remained active up to the time of his death at age 77, coediting with Henry J. Schmidt of Ohio State University a textbook for undergraduate students, German Literature: Texts and Contexts (1974), as well as a volume of Rilke's correspondence with Sidonie Nádherná von Borutín (1973) and working on an autobiography, which was published posthumously under the title Narziß mit Brille (1985; English translation 1992).
 A posthumous collection of his essays, Existenz und Dichtung (1980), assembles seven articles on the motific cluster of ship – water – island – shipwreck as well as six essays on Rilke.